nrfconnect/sdk-nrf/samples/wifi/ble_coex/README.rst

 See :ref:`zephyr:menuconfig` in the Zephyr documentation for instructions on how to run ``menuconfig``.

+* Wi-Fi throughput test: Set the :kconfig:option:`CONFIG_NET_CONFIG_PEER_IPV4_ADDR` Kconfig option appropriately as per the Wi-Fi interface IP address of the test PC on which iPerf is run.

-Set up the following configuration parameters in the :file:`prj_nrf5340dk_nrf5340_cpuapp.conf` file:
+Set up the following configuration parameters in the :file:`Kconfig.conf` file of the Bluetooth throughput sample from the :file:`nrf/samples/bluetooth/throughput` folder.

 * File or time-based throughput: Use :kconfig:option:`CONFIG_BT_THROUGHPUT_FILE` to select file or time-based throughput test.
   Set it to ``n`` to enable time-based throughput test only when running Bluetooth LE throughput in central role.